The ancient Sanskrit word ‘Dharma’ (in this context) means the nature of things – the flow, the direction, the path.

 The meditation sessions are guided by Denis Robberechts.
 Denis spent seven years in India studying classical Indian music and different styles of meditation.
 He has now been teaching meditation both in Europe and India for the last ten years.
 He says of his technique it is based on our capacity to observe.
 It is simple and free from beliefs or dogma.
 It is a path leading to greater intimacy with oneself and a better knowledge of who we really are.

 To keep our minds clear and our perceptions sharp, our events are drug and alcohol free.
-Food is vegan, prepared daily by our cooks from organic produce.
+Food is vegetarian, prepared daily by our cooks from organic produce.
 Our mountain venue includes comfortable accommodation, dining area, kitchen, sauna and a beautiful meditation space and dancehall.